 You can read more about the experience of the facilitator training during the funding period here.

-The key output from this activity is a facilitator training manual, which is included in the Open Education Resource (OER) which will be available at the end of the project.
-This has been re-designed as a self-completed course, though the approach adopted here could also be replicated in future.
+The key output from this activity is a facilitator training manual, which is included in the Open Education Resource (OER).
+This has been reconfigured as a self-completed course, though the approach adopted here could also be replicated in future.
 You can access the resource here.